glennbarosen/portfolio/src/content/CV.md

 ## Summary
-Not looking for work currently.
+I enjoy frontend development and wanting to go fullstack at some point.
+I work with React and like it alot.
+I get excited about new technologies and right now I think [Svelte](https://svelte.dev) looks very cool!
 ***
 ## Skills
-- JavaScript
 - React
+- TypeScript/JavaScript
+- Firebase
+- Netlify
+- Storybook
+- CI/CD
 - Redux
-- TypeScript
 - Postgresql
 ***
 ## Experience
-- IT Consultant | Wide Assessment AS (Apr 2021 - now)
+- Web developer | NAeva AS (Des 2021 - now)
 `--------------`

- ##### Working as a frontend developer in a React/TypeScript application.
+ ##### Working on the our web application.
+Reworked entire sign in/sign up process, migrated libraries such as MUI and Firebase to newer version.
+Been a part of splitting a old monolith app into several smaller apps hosted on different sobdomains.
+Setup CI/CD for our Component library package.
+ `--------------`

+- IT Consultant | Wide Assessment AS (Apr 2021 - Des 2021)
+`--------------`

+ ##### Consultant at Naeva AS.
  `--------------`